sjbylo/aba/README.md

 1. Executes several workarounds for some typical issues with disconnected environments.
 1. Enables the integration with vSphere as a day 2 operation.

-Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.
-It also works with connected environments!

-For the very impatient: clone this repo onto a RHEL VM with an internet connection, install and run `make`.
+For the very impatient: clone or download this git repository onto a RHEL VM with an internet connection and run `./aba -h` or `./aba`.
 You will be guided through the process.
 Fedora has also been tested as the 'connected' VM to download the needed images and other content.

 ## Quick Guide